web-platform-dx/web-features/gh-pages/name-and-logo-usage-guidelines.md

   </tr>
 </table>

-The Baseline Newly Available logo should only be used to indicate a web platform feature is supported by all of the core browsers, and is therefore interoperable, but not yet widely available.
+The Baseline Newly Available logo should only be used to indicate a indicate a specific web platform feature has the `"baseline": "low"` value in the web-features package data.

 ### Baseline Limited Availablity logo